 Fees are payable the second week of August for the fall semester and the second week in January for the spring semester.
 Any special arrangements must be documented in writing between the bursar and the student at least one week before the payment is due.

 The College uses an online billing system called CCPay.
 Bills are issued electronically.
 When a statement is available for payment, students receive an email at their Connecticut College email address or a text message to their cell phone.
 Students can also add authorized payers – such as parents – to view their accounts, make payments and enroll in a payment plan.
 Only students can grant access to their accounts.
 The College cannot add parents or other users to CCPay due to the U.S. Family Educational Rights and Privacy Act.
 Parents should speak to their student if they would like access to his or her account.
 Statements are usually emailed 30 days before payments are due.
 Access CCPay, the College's online billing system.

 Students bills will also reflect any charges for parking fees, library fines or damage to the residence houses.
 In the Campus Life/Residential Living section, learn how to avoid charges for damaged rooms or parking violations.

-All of our financial aid awards are based on need.
 Eligibility is determined through a detailed assessment of the income, assets and special circumstances presented by the family.
 Aid can be from federal, state and Connecticut College sources; we also review loan requests and student employment requests.
 Students with family incomes less than $75,000 are eligible for financial aid packages that include reduced loans.